Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Stopped subalgebras

 \subsection{Bordered Legendrians from opening up singular Legendrians}

-The stopped subalgebra can be realized as the Chekanov--Eliashberg algebra of a bordered Legendrian.
+The stopped subalgebra can be realized as the Chekanov--Eliashberg dg-algebra of a bordered Legendrian.
 This allows us to exploit the isotopy invariance and further simplify the algebra. \begin{definition} Let $\Lambda \subset \R^{3}$ be a singular Legendrian with all singularities to the sides.
 The \emph{opening} of $\Lambda$ is the smooth bordered Legendrian $\Lambda^{\circ}$ obtained by removing the singularities of $\Lambda$ and separating the strands, as shown in \autoref{fig:singular-resolution}.

-Given a left or right singularity $t$ of $\Lambda$, we define $\Lambda^{\circ,t}$ to be the (possibly singular) bordered Legendrian obtained by opening only at $t$. \end{definition}
+Given a left or right singularity $t$ of $\Lambda$, we define $\Lambda^{\circ,t}$ to be the (possibly singular) bordered Legendrian obtained by opening only at $t$.